Establish your career in the exciting world of screen media

 CMN309 Transmedia Storytelling Campaigns

 Elective courses (8) 96 units

-Select 8 elective courses from either faculty (Arts, Business and Law) or (Science, Health, Education and Engineering).
+Select 8 elective courses from the undergraduate elective course options.
 Students are strongly encouraged to use their electives to complete courses in the available Creative Industries disciplines.

 Please note the total number of introductory courses that can be undertaken in this program is 120 units (10 courses)